Krognol/discordnim/README.md

 ## Add your gateway event methods
 session.addHandler(EventType.message_create, someMessageCreateProc)

 ## Lastly you connect
+s.compress = true
 waitFor s.startSession()
 ```

 All programs have to be compiled with the `-d:ssl` flag.

+When compression is enabled you need a `zlib1.dll` present.
+Somewhere.
+I don't know where it should be placed.

 [Documentation](https://krognol.github.io/discordnim/)

 # Disclaimer

-This package hasn't been tested on any Linux or Mac systems and are thus not guaranteed to work on them.
+This package hasn't been tested on any Mac systems and are thus not guaranteed to work on them.
 Although, I have a hard time believeing they wouldn't work.

 # Contributing